keithbuhler/dissertation-story/Buhler Dissertation Aug 9.md

 We cannot, except via abstraction, describe the human species adequately without describing biology, ethology, psychology, and sociology.
 For example, it might seem a purely descriptive biological trivium that humans have 23 chromosomes in each somatic cell.
 But genetic defects in a person have enormous effects on that person's quality of life and on the community in which he or she lives.
 Apparently innocent "descriptions" of human animals are inseparable from ethological and anthropological descriptions, which which are both descriptive *and* normative.

 Furthermore, a scientific account of humanity cannot leave out that humans have large brains relative to other primates, with a neocortex and prefrontal cortex that correlate with abstract thinking, problem solving, society, and culture.
 A scientific account cannot leave out that humans don't just suffer physiological responses like fear and excitement or arousal, they willfully seek out such emotions for themselves through art and entertainment and willfully cause them in others.
 Presumably, even an alien anthropologist who knew nothing of human language or "what it is like to be a human" would be able to notice, upon examination, that a human's laugh or cry is different from a hyena's laugh or a crocodile's tears.
 Part of the alien anthropologist's examination would be to examine the body, brain, and hands of human beings.
 One of the first things we can imagine they would notice is that  humans live in cultures and societies.
 They are not merely "social animals" like apes; they are language-users, communicating in signs and symbols.
 Their language is an extremely complex, open-ended system which is both recursive (able to nest propositions within propositions) and productive (able to create sentences by potentially limitless combinations of words).
 In virtue of language and their opposable thumbs, they are creative; they don't just live on the ground or under ground, but build houses and shelters, sometimes in new places, such as caves, trees, hills, mountains, etc. Also, they are self-reflective.
 They establish social relations upon biological grounds (some children growing up with natural parents) and upon normative grounds (some orphans growing up in orphanages created by philanthropists).
 Even before introducing the "human" point of view, we can describe "the human" form of life in some detail.
 My hope is that these generics are plausibly knowable from an "objective" or third-person point of view of scientific exploration, data gathering, inductive generalization.
-They seem to have at least *potential* ethical significance; even so, the most ethically significant fact about us is the peculiar differentiam of our species: practical rationality.
+They seem to have at least *potential* ethical significance; even so, the most ethically significant fact about us is the peculiar differentia of our species: practical rationality.

 ### Peculiarities